-Leasehold premises in Whissendine with in excess of 100 years remaining on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges merit it.
+Leasehold properties in Whissendine with over 100 years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges merit it.

 | Lender | Requirement |